javipacheco/cards-counters-bgg-catalog/doc_en.md

 }
 ```

-- **operator**: Operator that determines how conditions are evaluated.
-It can be "and" or "or".
-The default is "and".
-In the example, "and".
+- **operator**: Operator that determines how the conditions are evaluated.
+Can be `"and"` or `"or"`.
+Default is `"and"`.
+In the example, `"and"`.
 - **conditions**: List of conditions that must be met for a card to be blanked.
   - **condition**: Type of condition.
-It can be "equal", "notEqual", "greater", "less", "greaterOrEqual", "lessOrEqual".
-Example: "equal".
+Can be `"equal"`, `"notEqual"`, `"greater"`, `"less"`, `"greaterOrEqual"`, `"lessOrEqual"`.
+Example: `"equal"`.
-  - **field**: Field to which the condition applies.
-It can be any common card field like "id" or "type", or any game-specific fields added in the "metadata" section.
-Example: "type".
+  - **field**: Field on which the condition is applied.
+Can be any common field of the card like "id" or "type", or any of the game-specific fields added in the "metadata" section.
+Example: `"type"`.
   - **value**: Value the field must have.
-Example: "beast".
+Example: `"beast"`.
   - **condition**: Type of condition.
-Example: "notEqual".
+Example: `"notEqual"`.
-  - **field**: Field to which the condition applies.
-Example: "id".
+  - **field**: Field on which the condition is applied.
+Example: `"id"`.
   - **value**: Value the field must have.
-Example: "basilisk".
+Example: `"basilisk"`.

-### 7. Clears
+#### e.
+Ignore Penalties

-The "clears" section allows you to specify cards whose properties will be ignored.
-These properties are base points, penalties, and bonuses.
+The "clears" section allows specifying cards whose penalties will be ignored.
+All ignored actions occur before the penalty is applied.

+In the following case from the game "Fantasy Realms," the user can select a card to ignore its penalties, but they cannot choose just any card.
+The card they can select is within the conditions, in this case, where the `type` is `flood` or `flame`.
+The application will enable a button for the user to select the card.

 **Example in JSON:**
 ```json